robertmaxwilliams/max-website/blog/2019-1-6-Spring-ML-Week-1.md

 reaches the end of the network as output.
-In the ODE network, they same thing is done, but instead of adding something to the state at each layer, the field is a vector field defined at every point, and the ODE solver approximates the motion of a data sample through the network, sampling the function as nescassary.
+In the ODE network, they same thing is done, but instead of adding something to the state at each layer, the field is a vector field defined at every point, and the ODE solver approximates the motion of a data sample through the network, sampling the function as necessary.

-I think I have a sorface level understanding of it now.
+I think I have a surface level understanding of it now.
 How this "network" is trained, however, is a mystery to my.
 They talk about using the "adjoint method".
-They cite a 1962 paper on optimimal processes:
+They cite a 1962 paper on optimal processes:

 Lev Semenovich Pontryagin, EF Mishchenko, VG Boltyanskii, and RV Gamkrelidze.
 The mathematical theory of optimal processes.
 1962.

-It's hard to find, but the method itself is on wikipedia:
+It's hard to find, but the method itself is on Wikipedia:

 [https://en.wikipedia.org/wiki/Adjoint\_state\_method](https://en.wikipedia.org/wiki/Adjoint_state_method)